awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-settings.md

 1. Launch and connect to your Windows instance\.

 1. From the Start menu, choose **All Programs**, and then navigate to **EC2Launch settings**\.
-![\[EC2 Launch settings application\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/ec2launch-v2-settings.png)
+![\[EC2 Launch settings application\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/ec2launchv2-settings.png)

 1. On the **General** tab of the **EC2Launch settings** dialog box, you can enable or disable the following settings\.

    1. **Set Computer Name**

-      If this setting is enabled \(it is disabled by default\), the host name is compared to the current internal IP address at each boot\.
-If the host name and the internal IP address do not match, the host name is reset to contain the internal IP address, and then the system reboots to pick up the new host name\.
-To set your own host name, or to prevent your existing host name from being modified, do not enable this setting\.
+      If this setting is enabled \(it is disabled by default\), the current host name is compared to the desired host name at each boot\.
+If the host names do not match, the host name is reset, and the system then optionally reboots to pick up the new host name\.
+If a custom host name is not specified, it is generated using the hexadecimal\-formatted private IPv4 address, for example, `ip-AC1F4E6`\.
+To prevent your existing host name from being modified, do not enable this setting\.

    1. **Extend Boot Volume**